What is laser treatment?

 What is pulsed electromagnetic therapy?

 Magnetic fields play a key role in biological life.
 A magnetic field is created when a conductor is crossed by an electrical current.
 Magnetic fields arranged around single conductors are summed in a coil producing a density of magnetic force lines.
 If current produced in this way flows in pulses, then a pulsed magnetic field is created.
 In the bioenergetic and chemical terms of an organism, the essential concept of magnetism is not the magnetic load, but the energy-rich dipole which is surrounded by a magnetic field and whose transformation and exploitation for the production of energy in the organism is highly significant.
 The most important effect from pulsed electromagnetic fields (EMF) therapy is found on the cellular transmembrane potential (TMP).
 It is known that damaged or diseased cells present an abnormally low TMP, up to 80% lower than healthy cells.
 This signifies a reduced metabolism, impairment of the electrogenic sodium-potassium (Na-K) pump activity, and therefore, reduced ATP production.
-In a nutshell, the TMP is proportional to the activity of the Na-K pump and thus to the rate of healing.
+In a nutshell, the TMP is proportional to the activity of the Na-K pump and thus to the rate of recovery.
 Healthy cells have TMP voltages of 70 to 100 millivolts.
 Due to constant stresses of modern life and a toxic environment, cell voltages tend to drop as we age or due to illness.
 As the voltage drops, the cell is unable to maintain a healthy environment for itself.
 If the electrical charge of a cell drops to 50, the patient may experience chronic fatigue.
-Electromagnetic therapy with the Maxi provides one effective way to affect healing rates by increasing cellular TMP.
+Electromagnetic therapy with the Maxi provides one effective way to affect recovery rates by increasing cellular TMP.

 Pulsed vs. continuous wave lasers.